 Eliminating foods that contain compounds that can increase intestinal permeability is step 1 in healing a leaky gut, however nutrient density and lifestyle factors are also essential!
 Some nutrients are absolutely key for a healthy gut barrier (link zinc, which 73% of Americans don’t get enough of, see also 8 Nutrients for Leaky Gut).
 See What Should You Eat To Heal a Leaky Gut? and Why Exercising Too Much Hurts Your Gut.

-The most thorough resource for a deep dive into repairing a leaky gut and restoring a healthy and diverse gut microbiome is The Leaky Gut Mini-Course.
+The most thorough resource for a deep dive into repairing a leaky gut and restoring a healthy and diverse gut microbiome my Gut Health Fundamentals online course.

 Bjarnason, I., Intestinal permeability, Gut.
 1994;35(1 Suppl):S18-S22